The cosmetic industry is shrouded in secrecy.

 This includes identifying the product characteristics, in relation to the skin type the product is formulated for.

-For instance, if we were wanting to develop a cleanser for a combination skin, a lot of time is spent on thinking about how the final formula will look and feel on the skin.
+For instance, if I was planning on developing a cleanser for a combination skin type, then I would spend a lot of time, on thinking about how the final formula will look and feel on the skin.

 Ideally the cleanser would need to be strong enough to remove surface oils, but not so strong that it strips the skin of valuable lipids, otherwise this would undermine the acid mantle.

-When developing a cleanser for specific skin types, we also have to think about the type of cleanser that is going to suit the skin, whether that be a gel, lotion or oil based product.
+When developing a cleanser for specific skin types, I also have to think about the type of cleanser that is going to suit the skin, whether that is a gel, lotion or oil based product.

 This is a really important part of the product development process.